KXVO: Subchannels

-The station's ATSC 1.0 channels are carried on the multiplexed digital signals of other Omaha television stations:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Omaha television stations:

 In October 2008, KAZO-LP dropped TuVision and became dark; Azteca América programming moved to KXVO 15.2 in Omaha and KMEG 14.2 in Sioux City, Iowa.
 Around this time, analog transmissions on KAZO-LP temporarily ceased, though the analog channel 57 signal was again seen on the air in October 2009.
 KAZO-LP shut down permanently later in fall 2009 and was no longer listed on KXVO-DT2 station IDs.
 By spring 2010, KMEG-DT2 had been spun off from KXVO-DT2 to have its own local feed in the Sioux City area.
 KXVO-DT2 is carried on DirecTV's local station package in the Omaha area as KAZO 57.
 Dish Network does not carry the station.
 Cox had previously carried KAZO-LP on analog channel 68, but dropped it in 2007 when the station became a TuVision affiliate, and did not restore the local signal when it switched back to Azteca América in 2008.
 Until the addition of Estrella TV on KPTM-DT3 in June 2010, Azteca América was the only Spanish-language network available over-the-air in Omaha.
 Sometime in late 2013 or early 2014, Azteca was dropped in favor of This TV.

-In 2017, the KXVO sub-channel lineup all changed.
+In 2017, the KXVO subchannel lineup all changed.
 Sinclair's TBD replaced This TV on 15.2.
 Sinclair's action channel Charge! replaced Grit on 15.3.
 On September 6 of that year, 15.4 began broadcasting with Stadium.

-On September 20, 2021, the TBD affiliation moved to the main channel, replacing The CW (which move its affiliation to KPTM-DT3 on that day).
-On that day, the Stadium affiliation move from DT4 to DT2, and took the subchannel dark.
+On September 14, 2021, the TBD affiliation moved to the main channel, replacing The CW (which move its affiliation to KPTM-DT3 on that day).
+On that day, the Stadium affiliation moved to DT2, and DT4 went dark.

 ATSC 3.0 lighthouse

 Analog-to-digital conversion

 KXVO shut down its analog signal, over UHF channel 15, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 38, using PSIP to display KXVO's virtual channel as 15 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 38, using virtual channel 15.